What to do if you get sick in Japan

 What happened at the clinic?

-I took a taxi to the train station and found the clinic on the 4th floor.
+I took a taxi to the train station and found the clinic on the fourth floor.
 It looked exactly like all clinics do in the United States.
-There was a waiting room on the left side with typical-clinic like semi-comfortable chairs in rows and a receptionist standing behind a desk on the right side.
+There was a waiting room on the left side with typical-clinic semi-comfortable chairs in rows and a receptionist standing behind a desk on the right side.
 I went to the reception desk and gave the receptionist a big smile and said, “Konnichiwa” and then handed her my note.

 She read my note, looked up at me, and said in English, “I’m so sorry, but we can’t see you.
 You need a hospital.
 You need a surgeon or a dermatologist.”
 Her English perhaps wasn’t this perfect, but it was pretty close.

-I thought to myself, “what did that guy at the hostel write on that note?”
+I thought to myself, “What did that guy at the hostel write on that note?”

-All I needed was for a doctor to pop my blister and give me antibiotics.
-How hard can that be?
 I sort of politely insisted that I be seen because I had no idea what to do otherwise and the thought of going to a hospital seemed too overwhelming.
 She told me to sit down in the waiting area.

-A few minutes later, a nurse who spoke English with the perfect American accent came over to me.
+A few minutes later, a nurse who spoke English with a perfect American accent came over to me.
 In front of the whole waiting room, she had me remove my shoe and sock to look at the blister.
 She repeated the same information, “I’m so sorry.
 We can’t see you.
 You need to go to a hospital to see a surgeon or a dermatologist.”

 Where did I finally get medical help?

 The clinic wrote down the name of a hospital for me, the Johoku Hospital.
 I found another taxi to take me there (¥9,000).
 It dropped me off at the wrong entrance, but I didn’t know that.
-I went up to a female hospital employee and handed her my note, and without saying anything, she (as Japanese often did) walked me to another building and brought me to a long receptionist desk with
+I went up to a female hospital employee and handed her my note, and without saying anything, she (as Japanese often did) walked me to another building and brought me to a long receptionist desk.

 When I told her my problem, she looked up the word, “blister,” in her dictionary.
 She had the same quizzical look on her face as everyone else did.